Strengthening Criminal Investigations

 CIS II has helped to strengthen the criminal justice system institutions’ capacities.
 The programme

-- Organised an interprovincial exchange on rule of law in Sindh to bring all stakeholders of the criminal justice system to learn from each other’s experiences on the development of rule of law roadmaps.
+- Organised an interprovincial exchange on the rule of law in Sindh to bring all stakeholders of the criminal justice system together to learn from each other’s experiences on the development of rule of law roadmaps.

 - Developed the rule of law roadmap for Sindh that is now approved by the steering committee chaired by the Sindh Home Secretary.
 The roadmap is a planning document for Sindh’s criminal justice system institutions.